-71. Defence undertakes checks to assess an entity's suitability to hold and maintain DISP membership in accordance with Control 16.1 in the Defence Security Principles Framework (DSPF).
-This involves collecting, using and disclosing personal information to Defence capability managers, contract managers, project leads and other Australian Commonwealth departments and agencies.
+73. Defence undertakes checks to assess an Industry Entity's suitability to hold and maintain DISP membership in accordance with Control 16.1 in the DSPF.
+This involves collecting, using and disclosing personal information to Defence capability managers, contract managers, project leads and other Australian Government departments and agencies.

-72. The Defence Industry Security Office (DISO) respects your company's confidential information and the personal information of individuals who are associated with your company.
-DISO complies with the Australian Privacy Principles (APPs) in Schedule 1 to the Privacy Act 1988, which govern the handling of personal information (including sensitive information) for the efficient and effective administration of the DISP.
-DISO also operates in line with the Department of Defence's APP privacy policy under APP 1.3.
+74. DISB respects your company's confidential information and the personal information of individuals who are associated with your company.
+DISB complies with the Australian Privacy Principles (APPs) in Schedule 1 to the Privacy Act 1988, which govern the handling of personal information (including sensitive information) for the efficient and effective administration of the DISP.
+DISB also operates in line with the Department of Defence's APP privacy policy under APP 1.3.
+A copy of the DISP Privacy Notice can be found here.